abert-on/hugo-blog/content/about.md

 Alec Burton is a Principal Developer based around London and the South East of England.

-Interested in Java, Spring Boot, Agile, BDD, continuous integration, Docker and coaching.
+Experienced in Java, Spring Boot, Agile, BDD, continuous integration, Docker and coaching.

 ### Contact